NickNaso/yahc/README.md

 # yahc

 Yet Another Http Client

 **Yet Another Http Client** is a small client side HTTP request library.
-The purpose is to permit to make http request with simplicity.
+The purpose is to permit to make http requests with simplicity.

 ## Installation

 If you want use **yahc** you have to install it.
 There are two methods to do
 that:

-n your package.json add the following item:
+In your package.json add the following item:

 ```json
 "yahc": "version"
 ```

 then digit:

 ```console
 npm install
 ```

 **Example**:

 ```json
 "yahc": "*" for the latest version
 "yahc": "1.0.0" for the version 1.0.0